kb-dk/access-digital-objects/README.md

 # Access digital objects!

-The Library has been digitizing Cultural Heritage Objects in its collections since well over two decades.
+The Royal Library, Copenhagen, has been digitizing Cultural Heritage Objects in its collections since well over two decades.
 More recently, the last 6-7 years, we have tried to build our dissemination platforms using a REST based architecture.

 This collection of documents describes the various APIs we are using ourselves to provide access to our data to library patrons, in the